godotengine/godot-docs/tutorials/math/matrices_and_transforms.rst

 Translation
 -----------

-There are two ways to translate a Transform2D, the first one is just moving the origin:
+There are two ways to translate a Transform2D, the first one is moving the origin:

 .. tabs::